Instant Pot Steel Cut Oats

 2. Water to oats ratio.
 Use 3 cups of liquid for 1 cup of steel cut oats.
 You can double this recipe (6 cups liquid and 2 cups oats) in a 6 quart Instant Pot.

-3. Add some vanilla.
+3. Add some vanilla extract.
 This is my secret trick for oats with the best flavor!
 I also add vanilla to my favorite overnight oats recipe, and it is just the best!

 4. Pressure cook 4 minutes.
-Close the Instant Pot lid and turn the steam release valve to the sealing position.
+Close the Instant Pot lid and move the steam release valve to the sealing position.
 Pressure cook on high pressure/manual for 4 minutes.

 5. Natural pressure release.
-If you thought the 4 minute cook time that I just gave is too good to be true, here is where your oats will do most of their softening: the natural pressure release.
+If you were thinking a 4 minute cook time is too good to be true, here is where your oats will do most of their softening: the natural pressure release.
 After the cook time ends, leave the oats undisturbed in the Instant Pot, with the lid on, for about 20 minutes.
 You can get away with a 15 minute natural release, and if you forget and leave the oats for an hour or two that’s ok too.

 When you open the lid, you will probably still see some liquid in the pot.
 This is normal!
 Give the oatmeal a stir and the last of the liquid will be absorbed.
 Your steel cut oats will be slightly chewy, creamy and perfect!